-Sometimes, creators say stuff about important gaps in canon.
+- Sometimes, creators say stuff about important gaps in canon.
 This is Word of God.

-Sometimes, people close to the creator say stuff about important gaps in the canon.
+- Sometimes, people close to the creator say stuff about important gaps in the canon.
 That's Word of Saint Paul.

-Sometimes, people just make stuff up, and falsely attribute it to the creators, or the original canon (sometimes unintentionally).
+- And sometimes, people just make stuff up, and falsely attribute it to the creators or the original canon (sometimes unintentionally).
 Many who hear this type of information don't usually realize that God Never Said That.

 open/close all folders

 - A mistranslation of a line in the Pokémon episode "Bye Bye Butterfree" led to the mistaken belief that it was canon that Butterfree die after they mate.

 - This was pretty common during the airing of Mobile Suit Gundam SEED Destiny:

 - An interview from director Mitsuo Fukuda was altered, leaving many a fan to think that he actually believed that Chairman Durandal was right for his actions in the last episodes.

 - Another was SEED Destiny's infamous interview with screenwriter Chiaki Morosawa, which was also a fake.
 Thankfully, this was caught by a forum administrator when they looked for the original article.